top of page

 Belief as a Coping Mechanism… and a Catalyst

-It’s easy to dismiss “everything happens for a reason” as naïve optimism.
+It’s tempting to write off phrases like “everything happens for a reason” as naïve or clichéd.

-But research actually shows that people who believe their lives have purpose recover faster from trauma, manage stress better, and feel more in control.
+People who believe their lives hold purpose recover faster from trauma, manage stress more effectively, and experience higher levels of perceived control.

 Maybe It’s Both

-Maybe things don’t happen for a reason — maybe they happen, and we give them one.
+Maybe things don’t happen for a reason in any grand, cosmic sense — maybe they simply happen.

 So yes — maybe everything does happen for a reason.